lozalojo/sw-deck-customizer/README.md

 ## More parameters of the function

-* i.definitions: name of the excel file.
+* i.definitions (no default): name of the excel file.
-* i.images: name of the directory where the images are located.
+* i.images (no default): name of the directory where the images are located.
-* i.function.directory: name of the directory where the function files are located.
+* i.function.directory (defaults to "."): name of the directory where the function files are located.
-* i.extname: name of the extension and the ext and mod files created.
+* i.extname (defaults to "Adventure Deck - customized"): name of the extension and the ext and mod files created.
-* i.zip.internal: T/F, whether the internal compression command is available.
+* i.zip.internal (defaults to FALSE): T/F, whether the internal compression command is available.
 Use this if you are using Linux or if you are sure your windows OS has the zip.exe command available.
-* i.delete.temp = T/F, whether to delete the temporary folder tempfiles after compressing the extension and module.
+* i.delete.temp (defaults to FALSE): T/F, whether to delete the temporary folder tempfiles after compressing the extension and module.
+* i.encoding (defaults to "UTF-8"): name of the encoding of the output files, it is important for non standard characters, currently I've tested some charsets and there are differences between what Fantasy Grounds Classic and Unity handles.
+You have to set i.encoding = "UTF-8" for FGU and i.encoding = "latin1" for FGClassic.